krakero/firetower/README.md

 # Fire Tower

-> This package is designed to be used in conjuction with a Fire Tower subscription.
+> This package is designed to be used in conjunction with a Fire Tower subscription.
 Find out more information at [https://firetower.dev](https://firetower.dev).

 This package helps monitor your Laravel application by performing checks and sending information to the Fire Tower service.